genius-systems/gameta/docs/docs/user_guide/applying_commands.md

 ## Applying Commands

-By default, Gameta applies CLI commands to all repositories (metarepo and all child repos).
+By default, Gameta applies CLI commands to only the metarepository.
 It also provides the flexibility to apply them to a user-defined selection of these repositories.
 There are 2 ways users can select repositories:

 1. Applying to Tagged Repositories
 2. Applying to Selected Repositories
+3. Applying to All Repositories

 ### Applying to Tagged Repositories